Accelerated Testing of Modules and Components for Photovoltaic Reliability

 Concentrating Photovoltaic Cell-Heat Sink Bond

 Concentrating photovoltaic (CPV) cell assemblies have been observed to fail at the point of attachment between the cell and the heat sink.
 If even small voids form between the cell and the heat sink, catastrophic failure may occur, as has been observed in the field.
 Many companies have raised a concern about the current qualification test.
 The objective of this activity is to develop new tests for stressing this bond, both to improve the current qualification test and to reduce the time needed for testing of new designs.
-More information can be found in this recent publication.

 Degradation of Fresnel Lens Materials